turingschool/curriculum-site/module3/lessons/api_authorization.md

 </section>

-## Token Generation
+## Common API Authentication Strategies

-In the past, you have used athentication tokens in your API requests to places like [pexels.com](https://www.pexels.com/api/key/) (though they use the term 'key').
-Now, we are going to update our API to require a token to gain access to our data.
+In the past, you have used keys in your API requests to places like [pexels.com](https://www.pexels.com/api/key/).
+Now, we are going to update our API to require a key to gain access to our data.

-We are using ruby's [SecureRandom](https://ruby-doc.org/stdlib-3.1.1/libdoc/securerandom/rdoc/SecureRandom.html) module to generate individual authentication tokens that are tied to specific users.
-This is not the *only* way to generate authentication tokens - can you imagine a few other ways that we might generate tokens?
+We are using ruby's [SecureRandom](https://ruby-doc.org/stdlib-3.1.1/libdoc/securerandom/rdoc/SecureRandom.html) module to generate individual keys that are tied to specific users.
+This is not the *only* way to implement authorization with our APIs.
+Can you imagine a few other ways?

 <section class='dropdown'>
 ### 3 common strategies